TritonDataCenter/rfd/rfd/0099/README.md

 client and server).
 This is called the problem of **metric cardinality**.

+### Javascript Numbers
+Numbers in Javascript are 64-bit floats.
+The maximum value for a number in Javascript is `(2^53)-1`.
+There is a possible danger here because of the way Counters function.
+A Counter counts up, and is unbounded.
+We could theoretically overflow the number value.
+If we instrument a process that performs one thousand requests per second, and we were incrementing a counter for each request, it would take us many years to reach the overflow point.

 ## Other Thoughts and Ideas

+### Histograms, Summaries, and Dropwizard Comparison
+Dropwizard is a Java framework that (among other things) provides a popular Java library used to instrument applications.
+The instrumentation library is similar in scope to `artedi`.
+There are a couple fundamental differences in the way that Dropwizard's library and `artedi` function, especially with respect to histograms.

+Dropwizard histograms have a pretty complex implementation on the client-side.
+As metrics are observed, they are added to a `reservoir`.
+Quantiles are calculated each time a metric is observed.
+If a user wants to know, for example, what the 90th percentile of a given metric is, it would be a simple lookup due to the functionality of `reservoirs` and histograms.
+A `reservoir` is a type of in-memory database that can have a number of different rules for eviction of records.
+For example, a `reservoir` could be configured to use a `sliding window`, which retains a user-defined `N` metrics in memory.
+When `N+1` metrics have been observed, the first observed metric is evicted from memory.
+Dropwizard places the burden of calculating quantiles on the client library.

+Prometheus histograms have a relatively simple implementation.
+Prometheus places the burden of calculating histogram quantiles on the server.
+When a metric is observed, the Prometheus client simply increments a set of `buckets`.
+Metrics are retained indefinitely on the client-side because they carry next to no cost to retain.

+Server-side histogram quantile calculation has benefits and drawbacks.
+One major benefit is that a quantile based on any percentile can be calculated at any time.
+With Dropwizard histograms, only a set number of quantiles can be calculated, and they have to be defined when the client begins collecting metrics.
+The major drawback to server-side quantile calculation is that the server may have to iterate through an enormous amount of historical data to produce a result.
+This can cause lead to slow server performance.

+Prometheus clients may implement a metric type called a 'summary'.
+Summaries more closely resemble Dropwizard-style histograms.
+Quantile calculation is done on the client side, and there are sets of rules for how metrics are retained and evicted.
+At this point Prometheus-style summaries are not implemented in `artedi`, though we could add them at a later point if we find it necessary.

 ### Instrumenting Libraries
 One cool thing that we might think about doing is instrumenting common